-If you have any of the above symptoms, you will want to see a chronic cough doctor Los Angeles as soon as possible.
+If you have any of the above symptoms, you will want to see a chronic cough doctor in Los Angeles as soon as possible.
 Seeing a doctor specializing in chronic cough will help you determine whether you have asthma or another condition.
 Chronic cough can also be a sign of bronchitis as well as chronic sinusitis.
 It is vital to figure out what is causing your cough so that it can be treated well.
-If you have bronchitis, you will need to work with your bronchitis specialist Los Angeles to see treatment options.
+If you have bronchitis, you will need to work with your bronchitis specialist in Los Angeles to see treatment options.
 Some of the treatment options for bronchitis will be the same for asthma.
-If you have chronic sinusitis, you will need to see a chronic sinusitis ENT Los Angeles that can help you address the chronic cough.
+If you have chronic sinusitis, you will need to see a chronic sinusitis specialist that can help you address the chronic cough.

 Traditional Treatment Options for Asthma

 When you go to your head and neck doctors in Los Angeles, they will be able to determine the treatment options to help treat your asthma.
 One of the most common treatment options is inhaled corticosteroids.
 These will help to reduce inflammation, which will, in turn, help reduce the cough.
 Quick inhalers are an excellent option for immediate relief.
 They are typically usually once or twice a week, especially during exercise or if you are sick.
-If you find yourself relying more on your quick-relief inhaler, call your head and neck doctors in Los Angeles to determine whether or not another treatment option is needed.
+If you find yourself relying more on your quick-relief inhaler, call your head and neck doctor to determine whether or not another treatment option is needed.
 They may prescribe a long-term oral medication that will help to relieve your cough.

 Alternative Treatment Options for Asthma Cough

-Your chronic cough doctor Los Angeles may recommend several different alternative treatments to help treat your asthma.
+Your Los Angeles chronic cough doctor may recommend several different alternative treatments to help treat your asthma.
 You will not want to stop your prescribed medication or seek out alternative treatment during a medical emergency.
 However, these complementary treatments may help to alleviate some of the symptoms related to asthma cough.
 These treatment options include:

 - Yoga breathing